simon-schaefer/mantrap/base.md

 ## Handling risk cavities (multimodality, non-markovian)
 - brute-force: tree-search over possible trajectories, mapping to reward function and deciding for the trajectory with largest reward ([1]), paralleled on GPU --> using Hindsight Optimisations instead for more efficient search ([2])

 - Mode reduction and modelling: summarise modes to bundles which are modelled by Gaussian Process Models (e.g. "cones"), take the n most probable modes (weighted by the probabilities z_i in the VAE's latent space creating mode_i in bundles
 --> optimisation cost formulation:
 J = J0 + sum_i^modes gamma_i border_function(mode_constraint)
 with J0 containing the robots traveling cost, final cost, etc.
+--> one set of parameters over all times, but quite computationally expensive

+- Approximate the different ppdfs (positional pdf) in each mode and time-step by 2D Gaussian by sampling N trajectories for each mode and infer Gaussian distribution from it (or one 3D-xyt-Gaussian over time --> assumes smoothness over time ??)
+--> GMM2D at every time step but weight does not change (unrealistic, since once a path/mode has been chosen it is usually way more likely to be continued !)

+- Changing Trajectron model to output GMM at every time-step or change "sampling" to choose most likely mode (removing randomness)

+- Grid propagation:

 ## Cost function
 - Gaussian over time (nested Gaussians) is not a standard distribution (model non-linear, non-markovian, ...)